cslab/csspin/README.rst

   by plugins)
 * ``download()`` downloads something to disk
-* ``get_tree()`` gets the global configuration tree (which may be necessary sometime when it is not passed into a plugin hook by spin automatically)
+* ``get_tree()`` gets the global configuration tree (which may be necessary sometimes when it is not passed into a plugin hook by spin automatically)
 * ``task()``, ``argument()`` and ``option()`` are used to define subcommands and their options and arguments; those -- like spin